WRusman/ArduinoProjects/libraries/AutoConnect/mkdocs/apiaux.md

 ```cpp
 void menu(const bool post)
 ```
 Set or reset the display as menu item for this AutoConnectAux.
-This function programmatically manipulates the menu parameter of the [AutoConenctAux constructor](apiaux.md#autoconnectaux).
+This function programmatically manipulates the menu parameter of the [AutoConnectAux constructor](apiaux.md#autoconnectaux).
 <dl class="apidl">
     <dt>**Parameter**</dt>
     <dd><span class="apidef">true</span><span class="apidesc">Show on the menu.</span></dd>